charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Tables.md

 #### Headers, footers, body table tags
 - useful for styling but does not add anything visual or accessibility for screen readers on its own.
+	- theader, tbody, and tfooter must wrap the part of the table that is the header.
+	-